TurboGears/tg2docs/docs/misc.rst

 .. todo:: Difficulty: Medium. make sure to explain how to use "paster --daemon"

 .. todo:: Difficulty: Medium. add in notes regarding how to use repoze.who's user_checker

-.. todo:: Difficulty: Medium. add reference to EggBasket for packing/deployment with a private PyPI

 .. todo:: Difficulty: Medium. port http://docs.turbogears.org/1.0/SQLAlchemy#id13